shreyshrm/shopify-api-assignment/README.md

 # Shopify API Assignment

-The goal of this assignment is to setup a Rails app, connect it to a Shopify store and setup a webhook that creates a fake delivery when a Shopify order is made.
+The goal of this assignment is to setup a Rails app, connect it to a Shopify store and upload some products to it.

 The following instructions will show you how to setup your rails app, install necessary gems and create PrivateShop and Delivery models to interact with our Shopify store.